 As used in this Chapter 7.12, the following terms are defined as provided in this Section:

-A. "Bureau" means the Bureau of Revenue and Financial Services of the City of Portland, Oregon, along with its employees and agents, or such other bureau as the City Council may designate.
+A. Bureau means the Bureau of Planning and Sustainability of the City of Portland, Oregon, along with its employees and agents.

-B. "Director" means the Bureau Director, as defined in Subsection 3.15.060 A., or the Director's designee.
+B. Director means the Bureau Director, or the Director's designee.

 7.12.020 Record of Franchises.